the-psycoder/the-psycoder/README.md

 ###

-<p align="left">Hello, I'm Maruf Hasan from Bangladesh.
+<p align="center">Hello, I'm Maruf Hasan from Bangladesh.
 I love programming and chess.
 I'm much acknowledged in Python programming language.
 I also have much knowledge of HTML, CSS, Javascript, Arduino ( Robotics ), Graphic Design, and Video Editing.
 I will upload super innovative Python, Web development ( something related to this ), and Arduino ( Robotics ) projects here.
 So, stay tuned and keep supporting me.
 I love you all ❤</p>

 ###